 Free yard waste chipping and disposal opportunities will be available in Twisp during April.

-Okanogan County Solid Waste, in partnership with Clean Air Methow and Fire Adapted Methow Valley, and with funding from the Washington Department of Ecology, will waive fees for green yard waste brought to the Twisp Transfer Station on April 12, 14 and 16.
+Okanogan County Solid Waste, in partnership with the Town of Twisp, Clean Air Methow and Fire Adapted Methow Valley, and with funding from Washington Department of Ecology, will waive fees for green yard waste brought to the Twisp Transfer Station, 12 Twisp Airport Road, on April 12, 14 and 16.
 The free service is open to all Methow Valley residents.
 Hours are 10 a.m.-4 p.m. on each of those days.

 Bagged vegetation will be emptied and checked by staff to ensure it contains all-natural yard waste only.
 The limit is two yards of material.

 Free curbside chipping of yard waste will be available in Twisp only starting April 12.
 Twisp Public Works, Clean Air Methow and Fire Adapted Methow Valley crews will be coming through town to chip yard debris piles starting at 8 a.m. on Monday and will continue until finished, which may take until April 14.